 So, two thoughts you’re likely having.

 First: This is so easy, just walking around, observing.
 And that it is.
 Deceptively easy.
 There hasn’t been a single year so far where I’ve kept this up daily through the growing season.
 After a few daily rounds, where you discover nothing worse than veggies happily growing, your mind turns to other things.
 When you let your regular watching slip, you always pay for it, usually in multiple small ways that add up.
-You don’t notice weeds just germinating, a couple of days later there’s a nice rain followed by great sun, and couple of days after that, you have to spend two hours hand-weeding carrots, when a half hour of hoeing would’ve handled it just a few days earlier.
+You don’t notice weeds just germinating, a couple of days later there’s a nice rain followed by glorious sunshine, and couple of days after that, you have to spend an hour hand-weeding, when 15 minutes of hoeing would’ve handled it just a few days earlier.
 Things like that happen when you’re not (regularly) looking.
 Watch well and you’ll save dozens, even hundreds of hours a year, and you’ll learn a whole lot more.

 Second: This is a lot to keep track of every day… Really?
 Well, yes, it is a lot, if you think of it as a long checklist that you meticulously check off every single day.
-In practice, it’s much simpler.
-A quick walk around a whole acre of garden can take just 10 minutes, and you don’t have to closely inspect everything, all the time.
+In practice, it’s way simpler.
+A quick walk around a whole acre of garden can take just 15 minutes You don’t have to closely inspect everything, all the time.
 As you get familiar with your garden over the season, how your particular weeds grow, and a multitude of other details, you’ll know what to particularly look out for at different times.
 And if you miss a day or two, then get back on it, things won’t collapse.
 The main thing is to be as consistent as possible over the whole season.

 - Start learning this routine super-casually.
 Pick whatever time of day you like (although first thing in the morning usually makes most sense), and just do a quick walkthrough while looking around.
 Don’t write a list, or try to remember all that you’re looking for.
 Let your natural curiosity lead you.